EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

 ./bucardo_ctl add sync pagila_set1_node2_to_node3 source=pagila_node2_set1 targetdb=pagila_3 type=pushdelta
 ```

 I mentioned the Bucardo data model differs from that of Slony.
-Slony contains a set of tables and sequences in a "set", and that Slony set remains a distinct object on all databases where those objects are found.
-Bucardo, on the other hand, has a concept of a "sync", which is a replication job from one database to one or more slaves (here I'm talking only about master->slave syncs, and ignoring for purposes of this post Bucardo's ability to do multi-master replication).
+Slony contains a set of tables and sequences in a “set”, and that Slony set remains a distinct object on all databases where those objects are found.
+Bucardo, on the other hand, has a concept of a “sync”, which is a replication job from one database to one or more slaves (here I’m talking only about master->slave syncs, and ignoring for purposes of this post Bucardo’s ability to do multi-master replication).
 This makes the setup slightly different for the more complex Slony scenario, in that whereas Slony has one set and different subscriptions, in Bucardo I need to define the tables and sequences involved in each of three syncs: one from node 1 to node 2, one from node 1 to node 4, and one from node 2 to node 3.
-I also need to turn on Bucardo's "makedelta" option for the node 1 -> node 2 sync, which is the Bucardo equivalent of the Slony FORWARD subscription option.
+I also need to turn on Bucardo’s “makedelta” option for the node 1 -> node 2 sync, which is the Bucardo equivalent of the Slony FORWARD subscription option.

-## Migrating from Slony to Bucardo
+### Migrating from Slony to Bucardo

-This post is getting long, but for the sake of demonstration let's show a migration from Slony to Bucardo, using the more complex Slony example.
-First, I'll create a blank database, and install Bucardo in it:
+This post is getting long, but for the sake of demonstration let’s show a migration from Slony to Bucardo, using the more complex Slony example.
+First, I’ll create a blank database, and install Bucardo in it:

 ```nohighlight
 josh@eddie:~/devel/bucardo$ createdb bucardo